dvquy13/recsys-mvp/README.md

 poetry run gradio app.py
 ```

-Then you can try to add a rating and then see if the recommendations are refreshed real-time based on the newly rated item.
+Then you can try to rate some items and then see if the recommendations are updated accordingly.

 ## Clean up
 ```shell